CLARUS-Project/clarus_ids_kit/README.md

 A brief description of the clarus_ids_kit components:

-- TRueConnector A complete description of TrueConnector can be found [here](https://github.com/Engineering-Research-and-Development/true-connector)
+- TRueConnector Provider: TRUE Connector configured a provider. clarus_ids_kit users at pilots edge uses this connector to share datasets through Clarus Data Space. clarus_ids_kit users (dags) at MLOps platform uses this connector to share inference service metadata through Clarus Data Space.
+A complete description of TrueConnector can be found [here](https://github.com/Engineering-Research-and-Development/true-connector)

+- TRueConnector Consumer: TRUE Connector configured a consumer.
+Clarus_ids_kit users at pilots edge uses this connector to get inference service metadata through Clarus DataSpace.
+Clarus_ids_kit users (dag pipelines) at MLOps platform uses this connector to get datasets through Clarus DataSpace.

-- clarus_ids_agent: service that provides diferent endpoints to make easier the management of TRueConnector.
-It is also in charge of moving datasets from MinIO to dataapp datalake.
+- clarus_ids_agent: service that provides diferent endpoints to make easier the management of TRueConnector. clarus_ids_kit requests ecc_provider to register datasets ot service inference metadata.
+It is also in charge of moving datasets from MinIO to dataapp datalake. clarus_ids_kit requests be-dataapp to transfer datasets or inference service metadata from another connector.

 - clarus-hmi: Frontend that consumes clarus_ids_agent endpoints.
-It allows the user to register, delete and view the metamodel for shared datasets within the Clarus Data Space.
+It allows the user to register, delete and view the metamodel for shared datasets thrpugh the Clarus Data Space.

-- MinIO server: Optional component that can be used by pilot to save their datasets instead of using its own.
+- MinIO server: Optional component that can be used by pilots to save their datasets instead of using their own.

 ## Deployment
 The content needed for the deployment is available in the Clarus github repository https://github.com/CLARUS-Project and the images used are in the Clarus docker hub repository https://hub.docker.com/repositories/clarusproject.